JuliaDynamics/Associations.jl/docs/src/transferoperator/transferoperator_rectangular_binning.md

-# Transfer operator approximation
+# Transfer operator estimators

-## Grid estimator
+## Rectangular binning estimator

 For longer time series, we use a rectangular grid to discretize the embedding.
 This approach is relatively fast, because no intersections between volumes